manoreken2/View360Photo/README.md

 ## How to Use

-Download and Install Microsoft Mixed Reality Portal and Mixed Reality OpenXR Developer Portal from Microsoft Store.
+On Windows 10, download and Install Microsoft Mixed Reality Portal and Mixed Reality OpenXR Developer Portal from Microsoft Store.

+Download View360Photo100.zip from the release tab above.

 Put your equirectangular photo to this folder and rename it to 360.jpg.